kwaldenphd/json-xml-python/README.md

 CSS: The Definitive Guide
 Learning XML
 ```
 104. But what if we want to pull the title and date?
-We can modify the code to also pull the information from the `<date>` tag.
+We can modify the code to also pull the information from the `<year>` tag.

 ```Python
 import xml.etree.cElementTree as ET